Generating functions for weighted Hurwitz numbers: Examples: classical and quantum

-It may be viewed as weighted sums over branched covers, in which the weights are closely related to distributions for Bosonic gases, with the parameter $q$ interpreted as \be q = e^{-\beta \hbar \omega}, \quad \beta = \frac{1}{k_BT} \ee for some fundamental frequency $\omega$ and linear energy spectrum, with the energy levels proportional to the total ramification defect.
+It may be viewed as weighted sums over branched covers, in which the weights are closely related to distributions for Bosonic gases, with the parameter $q$ interpreted as \be q = e^{-{ \hbar \omega_0 \over k_B T}}, \ee for some fundamental frequency $\omega_0$ and linear energy spectrum, with the energy levels proportional to the total ramification defect.
 The case $E'(q)$ is obtained by removal of the zero energy levels, giving a distribution that more closely resembles that of the Bosonic gas.
 In the classical limit $q\ra 1$, we recover \autoref{ex1}.
+For a detailed study of the leading term semiclassical asymptotics, see \cite{HOr}.

 \eex \bex{\bf $H(q)$.
 Quantum Hurwitz numbers (ii).} This is the dual $\tilde{E}(q)$ of the weight generating function of \autoref{ex5}.